ffund/run-my-experiment-on-geni-blog/2017-03-31-basic-home-gateway-services-dhcp-dns-nat.md

 * Draw a diagram showing how NAT is used between client and website, similar to [this diagram](https://witestlab.poly.edu/blog/content/images/2017/03/gateway-nat-2.svg) but with the IP addresses, hostnames, and ports from *your* experiment.

+#### Extra Section: HTTP

+* Show the HTTP request and response headers (only the headers!).
+* In the HTTP response header, identify these key elements:
+ * the version of the HTTP protocol
+ * the status code and the status message (for a successful HTTP request, the standard is "200 OK")
+ * the header fields that indicate the type of file that is returned, and its length